 So what’s the real point of moving an actual computer to a remote location?
 Or using a remote environment in the first place?

 Well, the benefits of virtualized desktop environments are plentiful – so let’s start there.

 Data Cannot Be Lost

 VDI has been developed to help control and manage desktop environments.
-A quality VDI provider should include continuous backup of the environment for the users.
+A quality VDI environment provider should include continuous backup of the environment for the users.

 This means if you ever deleted a file on accident – it can be restored.
 Or if you lose the laptop, you can still access the data and applications because its all in the data center.

-VDI provides access to applications and data stored on the network that is accessible from anywhere.
+Virtualization desktop infrastructure provides access to applications and data stored on the network that is accessible from anywhere.
 You can work on a document from the office, go for lunch at home, and continue working on it as if you never left.

 You will see the changes as they are, even though you are have changed locations.

 IT knows that desktop management is tedious.
 Purchase desktops, install them, upgrade them, add resources, troubleshoot, et.c

 With a virtual desktop environment in VDI – all you have to manage physically is a thin client, which is designed for low maintenance.